-Park Theatre is a registered charity and relies on a team of brilliant volunteer ushers to help out.
+Park Theatre is a registered charity and relies on a team of brilliant Volunteer Ushers to support our Front of House team.
 Our volunteers play a vital part in keeping our customers happy and safe, we literally couldn’t do it without them.

 Why volunteer at Park Theatre?

 Volunteering at Park Theatre is a great way to support your local theatre, watch all of our productions for free and make new friends!

 You’ll see the inner workings of the theatre, become part of our passionate team and have the opportunity to get invited to all sorts of events including readings, open rehearsals and social gatherings.
 You’ll learn new skills and have the opportunity to take part in training sessions delivered by Park Theatre staff – like disability awareness training.
 All of our volunteers get a discount at the Park Theatre cafe, whether you’re on or off shift, so you can enjoy the benefits all year round.